OSGeo/gdal/doc/source/drivers/raster/wms.rst

 supported image services.
 It is important that there be no spaces or other content before the ``<GDAL_WMS>`` element.

+.. tabularcolumns:: P{0.40\linewidth}p{0.60\linewidth}
+.. rst-class:: gdal-wrapped-table

 ========================================================================== ===============================================================================================================================================================================================================================================================================================================================
 <GDAL_WMS>
 <Service name="WMS">                                                       Define what mini-driver to use, currently supported are: WMS, WorldWind, TileService, TMS, TiledWMS, VirtualEarth or AGS. (required)
 <Version>1.1.1</Version>                                                   WMS version. (optional, defaults to 1.1.1)
-<ServerUrl>http://host.domain.com/wms.cgi?</ServerUrl>                     WMS server URL. (required)
+<ServerUrl>http://host/wms.cgi?</ServerUrl>                                WMS server URL. (required)
 <SRS>EPSG:4326</SRS>                                                       Image projection (optional, defaults to EPSG:4326 in WMS and 102100 in AGS, WMS version 1.1.1 or below only and ArcGIS Server).
 For ArcGIS Server the spatial reference can be specified as either a well-known ID or as a `spatial reference json object <https://developers.arcgis.com/rest/services-reference/enterprise/geometry-objects/#spatial-reference>`__
 <CRS>CRS:83</CRS>                                                          Image projection (optional, defaults to EPSG:4326, WMS version 1.3.0 or above only)
 <ImageFormat>image/jpeg</ImageFormat>                                      Format in which to request data.
 Paletted formats like image/gif will be converted to RGB. (optional, defaults to image/jpeg)
 <Transparent>FALSE</Transparent>                                           Set to TRUE to include "transparent=TRUE" in the WMS GetMap request (optional defaults to FALSE).
 The request format and BandsCount need to support alpha.
 <Layers>modis%2Cglobal_mosaic</Layers>                                     A URL encoded, comma separated string of layers (required, except for TiledWMS)
 <TiledGroupName>Clementine</TiledGroupName>                                Comma separated list of layers. (required for TiledWMS)
 <Styles></Styles>                                                          Comma separated list of styles. (optional)